Best Pet Stain Remover

 - Can be used on most surfaces safely

-- Cannot be used on wood floors or furniture as it will strip surfaces, essential oils may discolor textiles
+- Cannot be used on wood floors or furniture as it may strip surfaces, essential oils may discolor textiles

-- Odor may be very strong when used indoors
+- The odor may be very strong when used indoors

 - Will not break down the odor-causing compounds

-- May clean hard surfaces effectively and reduce stains but will need extraction when used on carpet
+- May clean hard surfaces effectively and reduce stains but will require extraction when used on carpet